NG, Michael Kwok-Po

 B.Sc., M.Phil.
 (HKU), Ph.D.
 (CUHK)

-Michael is the Programme Director of the MSc Programme on Operational Research and Business Statistics and Director of the Centre for Mathematical Imaging and Vision (CMIV).
-He has been Associate Director of the Institute for Computational and Theoretical Studies (ICTS), and Executive Director of the Institute for Computational Mathematics (ICM) at Hong Kong Baptist University.
-Now he is an Adjunct Professor of Harbin Institute of Technology and of South China Normal University, an Honorary Professor of the University of Hong Kong (2005-2014), an Adjunct Research Fellow of the E-Business Technology Institute (2000-2011), He was the Public Relations Secretary (1998-2000, 2002-2006) and the Publications Secretary (2000-2002) of the Hong Kong Mathematical Society, and the Secretary of the East Asia SIAM Section (2005-2008).
+Michael is Director of the Centre for Mathematical Imaging and Vision (CMIV).
+He was the Programme Director of the MSc Programme on Operational Research and Business Statistics (2007-2017) and the MSc Programme on Mathematical Finance (2012-2017).
+Also he was Associate Director of the Institute for Computational and Theoretical Studies (ICTS), and Executive Director of the Institute for Computational Mathematics (ICM) at Hong Kong Baptist University.
+He is an Adjunct Professor of Harbin Institute of Technology and of South China Normal University, an Honorary Professor of the University of Hong Kong (2005-2014), an Adjunct Research Fellow of the E-Business Technology Institute (2000-2011), He was the Public Relations Secretary (1998-2000, 2002-2006) and the Publications Secretary (2000-2002) of the Hong Kong Mathematical Society, and the Secretary of the East Asia SIAM Section (2005-2008).
 He is the Council Member (since 2008) of Hong Kong Institute of Science, and the Board Member (2007-2011) of China Society for Computational Mathematics.
 He is the Committee Member (since 2010) of System Biology Group in China Operational Research Society.
 He is an IEEE Senior Member.
 He is also the Engineering Panel Member of the Hong Kong Research Grants Council in the GRF Panel (2009-2015) and in Joint Research Schemes Panel (2016-).
 His research Google citations and ISI indices can be found in Google Scholar, Thomson Reuters, and Scopus.

 Michael was the plenary speaker of SIAM Conference on Applied Linear Algebra, 2009.
 He is the first Chinese to be plenary speaker of SIAM LA since 1985 (the second SIAM LA85): his presentation slides with the title Numerical Linear Algebra, Data Mining and Image Processing and related papers:

 Michael supervised more than 20 graduate students.
 His master student, Eric Fung, won the Outstanding Research Postgraduate Student Award in 2004 at the University of Hong Kong.
 His Phd student, Huang Yumei, won the second prize of the Third EASIAM Student Paper Competition, 2007, and the Winner of the Best Student Paper Award of the International Conference on Applied Mathematics: Modeling, Analysis and Computation, 2008.